 The brand is the name of the factory that made it and that name should be found on both the dial and on the movement itself, which is the mechanism inside the case.
 There are exceptions to this rule, like private labels or named grades.

-The parts that make up a given model were manufactured for use with that model and generally aren't interchangeable with others, regardless of jewel count, pattern, or plate finish.
+Simply put, a model is a mechanical design that doesn't change.
+The parts that make up any model were manufactured for use with that specific model and generally aren't interchangeable with others, regardless of jewel count, pattern, or plate finish.

 A grade is a name, phrase or location that was assigned by the factory that had some significance or was produced in quantity for a large retailer, and was also meant as a marketing strategy.
 A given grade could be present in multiple models.

-After 1890 most factories started stamping jewel counts on the plates, eliminating confusion and guesswork about totals.
+After 1890 most factories started stamping jewel counts on the plates, eliminating confusion and guesswork about possible totals.

 Most American watches have a unique serial number, which is stamped on the movement plates, not the case.
-Knowing this number will allow you to use any of several online resources, some of which are fairly accurate.
+Knowing this number will allow you to use any of several online resources, some of which are accurate.

 The size of the case is unimportant!